 Under the hood, this Series 6 RX-7 came with a 1.3-liter 13B-REW twin-turbocharged and twin-rotor engine that produced 255 HP.
 This RX-7 had very little turbo lag and due to that, it clocked 0-100 KPH (0-60 MPH) in 5.0 seconds.

 In 1996 Series 7 of the RX-7 was released with some slight modifications.
 Some of the changes were an improved intake system, a simplified vacuum routing manifold that gave rise to a 10 HP increase in power, and a 16-bit ECU.
 This power increase was only evident on the manual transmission model as it came to effect at above 7000 rpm which was the redline for automatic RX-7.
 The RZ trim came with 17 inch BBS wheels and larger brake rotors.

 In 1998 the Series 8 RX-7 was released as the final model.
 In this final series, Mazda improved the intercooler, radiator cooling performance by fitting a new front panel and installed more efficient turbos.
-The interior didn’t go untouched as the seats, instrument cluster and steering wheel were changed.
-Some models were also fitted with an adjustable rear spoiler and the antilock braking also received some improvements to improve cornering ability while braking.
+The interior didn’t go untouched as the seats, instrument cluster, and steering wheel were changed.
+Some models were also fitted with an adjustable rear spoiler and the antilock braking system also received some improvements to improve cornering ability while braking.

 The automatic transmission Series 8 RX-7 model was fitted with an engine that produced 251 HP, while the RB trim came with an engine that produced 261 HP and the high-end trims had an engine that produced 276 HP.
-The RS trim came fitted with 17-inch wheels and Bilstein suspension, while the RZ trim which was much similar to the RS, the major difference being curb weight, but also came with BBS wheels and featured custom red racing-themed interior.
+The RS trim came fitted with 17-inch wheels and Bilstein suspension, while the RZ trim was almost similar to the RS, the major difference being curb weight, but also came with BBS wheels and featured custom red racing-themed interior.